ssanj/Shortbread/README.markdown

     import shortbread.DefaultDrivers._

     class Project(info:ProjectInfo) extends DefaultWebProject(info) with ShortbreadPlugin {
-      //See documentation for a full list of options override def driverSeq:Seq[NamedDriver] = Seq(DefaultFoxConfig.webDriver)
+      //Use only the firefox driver.
+See Configuration options for a full list of options override def driverSeq:Seq[NamedDriver] = Seq(DefaultFoxConfig.webDriver)
     }